Scripture Reading: I Kings 14 - 18 ...

 The fact is, there should have been no doubt to begin with.
-God had revealed Himself then, as He has even moreso today.
-Anyone who reads the Bible or hears its message should know that these words are true.
+God had revealed Himself then, as He has even more ways today.
 Anyone who looks at the creation around them should know that the God who created all things is the same God who reveals Himself in His Word and in His Son Jesus Christ.
-But those without His Spirit are spiritually DEAD and blind!
-Only those who have been born again by the Spirit of God through hearing the Gospel of Jesus Christ will confess their sins, repent and place their faith in Jesus Christ.
+But those without His Spirit are spiritually DEAD and spiritually blind!
+Only those who have been born again by the Spirit of God through hearing the Gospel of Jesus Christ will confess their sins, repent and place their faith in Jesus Christ, and so be saved.

 Who is your God?
 It is not enough to believe in some generic "god."
 Satan and his demons believe in God, but do not confess their sin, repent and trust in Jesus for forgiveness.
 Many believe in "a" god, but do not find forgiveness in the blood of Jesus.
 Who is YOUR God?
 The God of Abraham, Isaac and Jacob, or one of the many gods worshiped by those who reject the truth God has revealed in His Word and in His Son Jesus Christ?
 In the words of Joshua to Israel centuries before: